evanleck/tater/README.md

 ```

-## Multiple Locales
+## Multiple locales

-If you like to check multiple locales and pull the first matching one out, you
+If you would like to check multiple locales and pull the first matching one out,
-can pass the `:locales` option an array of top-level locale keys.
+you can pass the `:locales` option to initialization or the `translate` method
+with an array of top-level locale keys.

 ```ruby
 messages = {